primev/mev-commit/contracts/README.md

 First, implement and merge an appropriate feat/fix to the implementation contract using the main branch.
 This ensures any future (new) deployments of the contract will include the feat/fix along with changes to the contract's ABI.

-Next, create a branch off the appropriate release branch (e.g. `release/v0.5.x`) that the currently deployed contract was initially built/deployed from, we'll refer to this as the "upgrade branch".
+Next, create a branch off the appropriate release branch (see [Current Deployments](#current-deployments)), we'll refer to this as the "upgrade branch".
 Copy/paste the currently deployed contract implementation to a new file (currently deployed implementation and new file should both reside within the upgrade branch).
 Name the new file with an incremented version number as a postfix of the original contract's filename.
 E.g. if the original contract's filename is `MevCommitAVS.sol`, then the new contract's filename should be `MevCommitAVSV2.sol`.

 Now update the new implementation contract with the feat/fix that was merged to main.
 You can try to utilize cherry-picking here, but may have to re-implement the feat/fix manually.